People often tell me that the best episodes of The Smart Passive Income Podcast are the ones that:

 Just last year, Jessica and Cliff profited over $100,000.
-That’s after Amazon’s cut (30%) and the costs to buy the items that were sold.
+That’s after Amazon’s cut (30 percent) and the costs to buy the items that were sold.

 At this point, you probably have a lot of questions going through your head.
-Trust me, I did too (a lot), and I ask Jessica and Cliff ALL of those questions here in this episode.
+Trust me, I did too.
+I ask Jessica and Cliff ALL of those questions here in this episode.

 Before sharing the resources and links for this episode, I wanted to share what’s really cool about what Jessica and Cliff are doing.